 The Detroit Commissioning Project is an initiative supporting ambitious new work by Detroit artists as well as visiting artists collaborating with locals.
 The first phase of commissions included several projects by local and visiting artists.
 The second phase featured a monetary award known as the "Trinosphere," given to an individual artist who has contributed significantly to Detroit culture.
 It was not tied to a specific project.
-Previous winners of the Trinosophere cash prize are Detroit-based artists, saxophonist Skeeter CR Shelton and African percussionist Brian Akunda Hollis.
+Previous winners of the Trinosophere cash prize are Detroit-based artists, saxophonist Skeeter CR Shelton and percussionist Brian Akunda Hollis.

 Other Detroit Commissioning Project recipients include: